miltorg/KingStation/README.md

 The default configuration is defined in `config.def.h`.
 It is not recommended to change this unless you know what you're doing.
 These can later be tweaked by using a config file.
-A sample configuration file is installed to `/etc/retroarch.cfg`.
+A sample configuration file is installed to `/etc/KingStation.cfg`.
 This is the system-wide config file.

-RetroArch will on startup create a config file in `$XDG\_CONFIG\_HOME/retroarch/retroarch.cfg` if it does not exist.
+KingStation will on startup create a config file in `$XDG\_CONFIG\_HOME/KingStation/KingStation.cfg` if it does not exist.
 Users only need to configure a certain option if the desired value deviates from the value defined in config.def.h.

-To configure joypads, use the built-in menu or the `retroarch-joyconfig` command-line tool.
+To configure joypads, use the built-in menu or the `KingStation-joyconfig` command-line tool.

 ## Compiling and installing

-Instructions for compiling and installing RetroArch can be found in the [Libretro/RetroArch Documentation Center](https://docs.libretro.com/).
+Instructions for compiling and installing KingStation can be found in the [Libretro/KingStation Documentation Center](https://docs.libretro.com/).

 ## CRT 15Khz Resolution Switching

 CRT SwitchRes will turn on, on the fly.
-However, you will need to restart RetroArch to disable it.
-With CRT SwitchRes enable RetroArch will start in 2560 x 480 @ 60.
+However, you will need to restart KingStation to disable it.
+With CRT SwitchRes enable KingStation will start in 2560 x 480 @ 60.

 If you are running Windows, before enabling the CRT SwitchRes options please make sure you have installed CRTEmudriver and installed some modelines.
 The minimum modelines for all games to switch correctly are: